 Test Harness Integration #

-For new pytest projects, use the plugin: Litmus fixtures (context, verify, logger, pins, … — 20 in total) and Litmus markers (litmus_limits, litmus_sweeps, …) handle setup automatically.
+For new pytest projects, use the plugin: Litmus fixtures (context, verify, measure, pins, … — 20 in total) and Litmus markers (litmus_limits, litmus_sweeps, …) handle setup automatically.
 TestHarness is the imperative entry point for non-pytest runners (Robot Framework, unittest, custom harnesses) or for situations where you need explicit lifecycle control.

 TestHarness (in litmus.execution.harness) wraps the same machinery the pytest plugin uses: vector expansion, retry, limit resolution, measurement logging with full traceability.

-from litmus.data.event_store import EventStore
+from litmus.queries import EventStore

 from litmus.data.events import RunStarted, SessionStarted